vincbeaulieu/HDV-LIG14/python/README.md

 More information about setting up the environment on Mac/Windows/Linux can be found here:
 https://code.visualstudio.com/docs/python/python-tutorial

-If you are still getting errors will running the code, you can do:
+If you are still getting errors while running the code, you can do:

 > pip freeze